FilipDem/Domoticz-NEST-plugin/README.md

 ## Configuration
 For the plugin you need to enter two values in the Domoticz hardware plugin settings: issue_token and cookies.
 The values of issue_token and cookies are specific to your Google Account.
-To get them, follow these steps (only needs to be done once, as long as you stay logged into your Google Account).
+To get them, follow these steps (only needs to be done once, as long as you stay logged into your Google Account):

 * Open a Chrome browser tab in Incognito Mode (or clear your cache).
 * Open Developer Tools (View/Developer/Developer Tools).
 * Click on Network tab.
 Make sure Preserve Log is checked.
-* In the Filter box, enter issueToken
+* In the Filter box, enter issueToken.
 * Go to https://home.nest.com, and click Sign in with Google.
 Log into your account.
 * One network call (beginning with iframerpc) will appear in the Dev Tools window.
 Click on it.
 * In the Headers tab, under General, copy the entire Request URL (beginning with https://accounts.google.com, ending with nest.com).
 This is your $issue_token.
-* In the Filter box, enter oauth2/iframe
+* In the Filter box, enter oauth2/iframe.
 * Several network calls will appear in the Dev Tools window.
 Click on the last iframe call.
 * In the Headers tab, under Request Headers, copy the entire cookie value (include the whole string which is several lines long and has many field/value pairs - do not include the Cookie: prefix).
 This is your $cookies; make sure all of it is on a single line.

 If you have problems, it is recommended to test with the nest.py plugin outside Domoticz.
-It is developed in python3 (substitute the proper values for `xxx`:
+It is developed in python3 (substitute the proper values for `xxx`):

 ```shell
 export NEST_ISSUE_TOKEN='xxx'